g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 ```

 We also need to create a BUILD file like we did with the `mysite` directory.
 While we can do this manually, this is a
-common task so pants has a helper for this.
+common task so Pants has a helper for this.

 ```
 ./pants tailor